Forecasting high-dimensional functional time series with dual-factor structures: Parameter estimation

 \subsection{Estimation of functional loadings \texorpdfstring{$\bb{\Lambda(u)}$}{}}

-According to the model, the cross-section specific functional loadings, $\{\bb{\lambda^{(i)}(u)}\}$, represent the heterogeneity of each set of functional time series, each row can be estimated individually.
-To accommodate the serial dependence in each cross-section, the $i^{\textsuperscript{th}}$ row of $\bb{\Lambda(u)}$, $\bb{\lambda^{(i)}(u)}$ is estimated by the eigendecomposition of the long-run covariance operator corresponding to the $i^{\textsuperscript{th}}$ cross-section.
-This refers to dynamic functional principal component analysis (FPCA), which is described below.
+The cross-sectional specific functional back-loadings $\{\bb{\lambda^{(i)}(u)}\}$ represent the heterogeneity of each FTS.
+To accommodate the serial dependence in each cross section, $\bb{\lambda^{(i)}(u)}$ is estimated by the eigendecomposition of the long-run covariance operator corresponding to the $i^{\textsuperscript{th}}$ cross section.

-Given the incapability of classic FPCA in accounting for the essential information provided by the serial dependence structure in functional time series, dynamic FPCA is developed. \cite{horvath2013estimation} and \cite{panaretos2013fourier} define smoothed periodogram type estimates of the long-run covariance and spectral density operators for functional time series. \cite{hormann2015dynamic} use the spectral density operator to create functional filters to construct mutually uncorrelated dynamic FPCs so that the dynamic FPC scores can be analyzed component-wisely. \cite{rice2017plug} propose a bandwidth selection method for estimates of the long-run covariance function based on finite-order weight functions that aim to minimize the estimator's asymptotic mean-squared normed error.
-Following their work, the long-run covariance function for the $i^{th}$ cross-section $c^{(i)}(u,v)$ can be estimated by
+Given the inadequacy of classic FPCA in accounting for the essential information provided by the serial dependence structure in FTS, dynamic FPCA is developed. \cite{horvath2013estimation} and \cite{panaretos2013fourier} defined smoothed periodogram-type estimates of the long-run covariance and spectral density operators for FTS. \cite{hormann2015dynamic} used the spectral density operator to create functional filters to construct mutually uncorrelated dynamic FPCs so that the dynamic FPC scores can be analyzed component-wise. \cite{rice2017plug} proposed a bandwidth selection method for estimates of the long-run covariance function based on finite-order weight functions that aim to minimize the estimator's asymptotic mean-squared normed error.
+Following their work, the long-run covariance function for the $i^{th}$ cross section $c^{(i)}(u,v)$ can be estimated by

 where